 Step 9: Power on and test

 Head back to your circuit breaker and flip on the power to the outlet in question.
-Then, use your voltage tester to ensure the outlet is operating correctly before connecting and testing your USB devices.
+Use the voltage tester to ensure that the outlet is working and that the right amount of electricity is flowing before you plug in a USB device to test it.

 - How to install a smart light switch